How much does BV treatment cost online?

 How is bacterial vaginosis diagnosed?

-BV is usually diagnosed on the basis of symptoms, and can be confirmed by taking a vaginal swab, performed by a doctor or nurse.
-You may also need tests for STIs such as chlamydia and gonorrhoea.
-If you are pregnant, and suspect you may have BV, it’s important to get tested and treated, as it [...]
+BV is usually diagnosed on the basis of symptoms, and can be confirmed by taking a vaginal swab, which can be performed by a doctor or nurse, or can be self-collected.
+You may also need a referral to get tested for STIs such as chlamydia and gonorrhoea.
+If you are pregnant, and suspect you may [...]

 What are the possible complications of BV?